 What is the prescription assistance program?

 We know that getting the medications you need can sometimes be difficult and costly.
 Having to choose between buying your medications or putting food on the table is something that nobody should be put through.
-That’s why Health Services of North Texas (HSNT) in Denton, Wylie, and Plano, TX offers a patient prescription assistance program (PAP), which gives our patients access to the medications they need to get to their very best healthy.
+That’s why Health Services of North Texas (HSNT) in Denton, Wylie, and Plano, TX offers a patient prescription assistance program (PAP), which gives our patients access to the medications they need to achieve their very best health.
 The Prescription Assistance Program provides access to the medications our uninsured and underinsured patients need to adhere to their treatment plans and control chronic illness.
 With this program, that choice between food, bills, and/or medicine is no longer a problem.

 Do I qualify for the Prescription Assistance Program?